PythonOT/POT/docs/source/quickstart.rst

 Other regularization
 ^^^^^^^^^^^^^^^^^^^^

-While entropic OT is the most common and favored in practice, there exist other kind of regularization.
-We provide in POT two specific solvers for other regularization terms, namely quadratic regularization and group lasso regularization.
+While entropic OT is the most common and favored in practice, there exists other kinds of regularizations.
+We provide in POT two specific solvers for other regularization terms, namely quadratic regularization and group Lasso regularization.
 But we also provide in :any:`ot.optim`  two generic solvers that allows solving any smooth regularization in practice.

 Quadratic regularization
 """"""""""""""""""""""""